ramrunner/guf/README.md

         return nil
 }

+// stringFromElem is a helper that expects the saved data in a SetElem to be
+// of the string type.
+func stringFromElem(a *guf.SetElem) string {
+	return a.Data().(string)
+}

 // registerMap is a helper function will register as many new SetElements with the guf
 // and keep track of the association with the user provided data in the
 // map.